jymcheong/ETW-tutorialSet/README.md

 - System programmers looking to pivot into security
 - Product managers/architects designing product capabilities

-This is not a step-by-step ETW tutorial, it is a sharing of practical but advanced use-cases of ETW beyond audit log collection.
+This is not a step-by-step ETW tutorial, it is a sharing of practical but advanced notes related ETW beyond audit log collection.

 ***

 ## When to use ETW?

 ### Beyond audit logging data-sets
 Windows audit events are often enough for basic detection and accountability.
-In such cases, ETW development isn’t worth the overhead.
+In such cases, ETW development won't make sense.

 ETW agent development makes sense when you need to:
-- Correlate different event types, e.g., link process creation details with its network egress activity directly for near-real-time response.
+- Correlate different event types for *near-real-time response* (e.g. process + network details).
 - Handle detection scenarios where audit data is insufficient:
   - True Parent ProcessID is absent in EID-4688 and even Sysmon.
   - File access auditing typically needs per-resource setup; even with Global Object Access Auditing, capturing everything for backend processing is impractical.
 - Reduce backend complexity and storage costs by pushing processing to endpoints.
-- Mitigate disarming of commercial EDRs, have a backup plan...
+- Detect & mitigate disarming of commercial EDRs, have a backup plan...

-I will show & explain how to repurpose certain “fileless” offensive techniques to simplify agent deployment and updates.
+I will also share how, to repurpose certain “fileless” offensive techniques to simplify agent deployment and updates.

 ***

 ### Near real-time response
-The typical collect-to-analyze centrally workflow often incur a round-trip that is too high latency to be useful for near-real-time response.
+Typical collect-to-analyze centrally workflow will incur a round-trip that is too high latency to be useful for near-real-time response.
 ETW provides the data to decide when to trigger actions on the endpoint instantly, either directly from events or after correlation within endpoint, avoiding the need to send a firehose of data to a backend.

-This series will show how to use ETW for near-real-time application and egress control, using high-level C# code, not kernel-level development.
+This series will show how to use ETW for near-real-time application and egress control (as shown in the earlier roadmap), using high-level C# code, without kernel-level development.

 ***